TLT's Artistic Director

 Spring Awakening (university production)

 Art was bitten by the theatre bug (a very large and venomous one) at the age of eleven when he started attending his mother’s acting school.
 After learning everything possible and impossible about Stanislavski's Method of Physical Actions, he began to work as an Acting and Movement instructor.
-Despite his passionate interest in theatre and acting, he went to university to get a BA in English and Education.
+To make things more complicated, he got his BA in English and Education.
 Post-university, he dabbled with comparative literature, community arts and teaching English as a second/foreign language.
 In 2004, he received a Teacher of the Year Award.
-Right after that, he finally admitted to himself that theatre was his first and strongest love – much to the displeasure of one of his stern Armenian grandmothers, who considered theatre (as well as all of his other career choices) a ‘tragic waste of time’.
+Right after that, he finally admitted to himself that theatre was his first and strongest love – much to the displeasure of one of his stern Armenian grandmothers, who considered theatre a ‘tragic waste of time’.
 He founded his first theatre company in 2004 and almost reluctantly started a directing career.

 In 2012, he started another independent theatre company, The Toronto Laboratory Theatre, as if Toronto didn’t have enough independent theatre companies already.
 In 2013, drawing from his vast acting and teaching experience Art created a unique course - Embodied English – now a sought-after pronunciation and communication course for advanced learners of English living, studying or working in Canada.
 Art's most recent creation VIVISECTION (in collaboration with Marina Black, Paul J. Stoesser and Dmitry Zhukovsky) was featured at Toronto's Nuit Blanche 2015.
 He has also directed opera (The Diary of One Who Disappeared by Leoš Janáček).
 His most recent work, a devised collaborative multilingual production "In Sundry Languages" was presented at Toronto Fringe (2017) and Caminos (2017) and called by NOW 'a compelling critique of Canadian inclusiveness'.
 The script of "In Sundry Languages" was published by Playwrights Canada in 2019.